iamKuff/kuf-carheist/README.md

 `-BJCore Framework
 -mythic_progbar`

-### Initialization

-The script starts by initializing some variables and setting up a few essential things.
-These include spawning a start NPC and a dog NPC.

-### Dog Interactions

-The script allows players to interact with a dog NPC.
-Players can "pet" the dog, which triggers a progress bar and provides small rewards(which can be changed) while they wait for the info from the boss.

 ### Car Heist

 The main part of the script revolves around car heist scenarios.
 Players can receive job assignments of different levels (A, B, and C).
 Each job involves delivering a specific vehicle to a designated location.